-- 1/2 cup Dutch cocoa powder (I used red dutch unsweetened cocoa)
+- ½ cup unsweetened Dutch cocoa powder (I used red unsweetened cocoa)

-- 2–3 tbsp instant espresso or fine ground coffee
+- 2–3 Tablespoons instant espresso or fine ground coffee

 - optional pinch of cinnamon

-- 2–3 tbsp whole bean coffee – crushed
+- 2–3 Tablespoons whole bean coffee – crushed

 - maple syrup, for extra sweetness

-1. Toast slivered almonds first and set aside.
-You can do this by placing them in a skillet and lightly toasting them on medium until brown or on a baking sheet to bake in oven or toaster oven at 350F for 5-10 minutes or until golden brown.
-If you don’t have time to toast the almonds, that’s fine.
-Use regular blanched almonds, slivered or sliced.
+- Toast the almonds first by placing them in a skillet and lightly toasting them on medium heat until brown, or on a baking sheet in oven or toaster oven at 350°F for 5-10 minutes, or until golden brown.
+Alternatively, use regular blanched almonds, slivered or sliced.

-2. Place the dates in a bowl and cover with boiling water.
-Set aside for 20 minutes to soften .
-Remove water.
+- Place the dates in a bowl and cover with boiling water.
+Set aside for 20 minutes to soften.

-5. Press the mixture into a small bread pan lined with parchment.
-Preferably 7 x 10 cm.
-(See notes for graham cracker coating.)
-Add your dark chocolate shavings , toasted slivered almonds, and crushed coffee beans on top.
+- Press the mixture into a small bread pan lined with parchment, preferably 7 x 10-inch pan.
+(See notes for optional graham cracker crust.)
+Add dark chocolate shavings , toasted slivered almonds, and crushed coffee beans on top.

-6. Freeze for 1 hour or until set.
+Freeze for 1 hour or until set.
 Slice to serve.
-Makes 9 to 10 large slices or 20+ fudge squares.
+Makes 9 to 10 large slices or 20+ squares.

-Store in a ziplock or airtight container in the freezer for up to 2 to 3 weeks.
+- Store in a ziploc storage bag or airtight container in the freezer for up to 3 weeks.

 If you want the graham cracker bottom (as seen in pictures), simply blend 4 gluten free graham cracker squares into a fine meal or crumble.
-Line the bottom of your pan with the crumbs, on top of the parchment paper or wax paper.
-Then pour in your fudge to set.
-Omit graham crackers for Paleo Version.
+Line the bottom of the pan with parchment paper and spread the crumbs over the parchment.
+Then, pour fudge over crumbs and allow it to set.
+Omit graham crackers for paleo version.